sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/date-compare.md

 ## Transform Structure

 The date compare transform takes as an input the two dates to compare, denoted as `firstDate` and `secondDate`.
 The transform also requires an `operator` designation so it knows which condition to evaluate for.
-Lastly, the transform requires both a `positiveCondition` and a `negativeCondition` -- the former returns if the comparison evaluates to true; the latter returns if the comparison evaluates to false.
+Lastly, the transform requires both a `positiveCondition` and a `negativeCondition` -- the former returns if the comparison evaluates to `true`; the latter returns if the comparison evaluates to `false`.

 ```json
 {